telnetr4/CowtasticMods/README.md

 # Prereq Installations
 ## Unstripped DLLs
 BepInEx requires the unstripped assemblies (DLLs), which can be found [here](https://github.com/telnetr4/CowtasticMods/releases/tag/UnstrippedDLLs).
-There are two ways to do this, [as reproduced here]](https://hackmd.io/@ghorsington/rJuLdZTzK#Move-unstripped-assemblies-to-the-game-THE-DIRTY-BUT-BASIC-WAY):
+There are two ways to do this, [as reproduced from here](https://hackmd.io/@ghorsington/rJuLdZTzK#Move-unstripped-assemblies-to-the-game-THE-DIRTY-BUT-BASIC-WAY):
 1. Move unstripped assemblies to the game (THE DIRTY BUT BASIC WAY)
 \
 Take all assemblies you have copied into the temporary folder and move them into `Cowtastic Cafe_Data/Managed`.
 Overwrite when asked.